Arcadia, California Therapists

 We may receive fees from the providers listed below.
 See our full disclaimer.

 An Overview of Mental Health in Arcadia, California

 Arcadia, California, is located in Los Angeles County, approximately 13 miles northeast of downtown LA.
 The city of 57,799 residents sits in the San Gabriel Valley at the base of the San Gabriel Mountains.
 It is home to the Los Angeles County Arboretum and Botanic Garden and the Santa Anita Park racetrack.
-Arcadia is a scenic city that is close to all things desirable, such as LA, the beach and nature trails.
+Arcadia is a scenic city close to all things desirable, such as LA, the beach, and nature trails.

 Arcadia at a Glance

 Arcadia isn’t just a beautiful place to live.
 It is also a prosperous place to live.
-The median household income in the area is $90,666, which is substantially more than both the state and national medians.
+The median household income in the area is $90,666, which is substantially more than both the state and national median.
 The poverty rate is just 8.8 percent, which is five percent lower than the state’s poverty rate and four percent lower than the nation’s rate.
 The median home value is $920,700.
 Property taxes average out at more than $3,000 each year.

 Gender wage inequality is prominent in Arcadia.
-Males earn an average of $76,621, while women in the same roles and with the same level of training, education and experience earn just $59,773.
+Males earn an average of $76,621, while women in the same roles and with the same level of training, education, and experience earn just $59,773.
 Females make up the largest poverty group, with more women between the ages of 45 and 54 living in poverty than any other group.

 The cost of living in Arcadia is high.
 According to AreaVibes, its COL index is 197.
 The state’s index is just 138, which is high compared to the nation’s but low compared to this LA county’s index.
 The housing index is an outstanding 395.